What to do when a Planning Application is refused

 You’ve painstakingly put together the perfect plans for your building project, only for your planning application to be refused.
 What now?
 We take a look at your options.

 Applying for planning permission for a renovation or extension is a time consuming and often arduous task.
 More than one in four (27%) homeowners say planning permission issues are a stumbling block to progressing with renovation plans.
-Therefore, it can be extremely frustrating if your application is refused.
+Therefore, it can be extremely frustrating if your planning application is refused.
 However, this does not always mean the end of the road for your project.
 You have a number of options.

 Make changes during the planning application

-The application process for planning permission usually takes around eight weeks, unless they are unusually large or complex, in which case the time limit is extended to 13 weeks.
-During that time, every planning application submitted to a local authority must undergo a period of public consultation which varies in length between three and eight weeks.
-During that time anyone who will be impacted by your proposal will be consulted.
+The application process for planning permission usually takes around eight weeks.
+Unless they are unusually large or complex, in which case the time limit is extended to 13 weeks.
+In this time, every planning application submitted to a local authority undergoes a period of public consultation which varies in length between three and eight weeks.
+Anyone impacted by your proposal will be consulted.